Thorvarium/vine-styling/README.md

 - Download the file https://raw.githubusercontent.com/Thorvarium/vine-styling/main/mobile/import-android.json here from the github (you can hold your finger on the link and click "Download Link")
 - Open stylebot options and go to the tab "Sync" (Tab Styles does not work very well on mobile, not sure why)
 - Click on "Import" and select the downloaded file
+- If you are not from united states, change the url ```https://www.amazon.com/vine``` to the respective vine url in your country

 # iPhone